apivideo/api.video-import-tool/README.md

 # Project description

-The api.video migration tool is a Next.js application that allows you to easily import your videos hosted at different hosting provider to api.video.
+The api.video import tool is a Next.js application that allows you to easily import your videos hosted at different hosting provider to api.video.

-The tool provides a simple and straightforward interface for completing the migration process, which involves a few steps:
+The tool provides a simple and straightforward interface for completing the import process, which involves a few steps:
-- First, select the platform from which you want to migrate videos.
+- First, select the platform from which you want to import videos.
 - Next, enter your credentials for that platform.
 - Then, select the specific videos you want to import.
 - Finally, run the import and follow its progress.

-In addition to this core feature, the migration tool also allows users to view a list of all previous migrations and see the status of each one.
-This can be useful for keeping track of the progress of ongoing migrations or for checking on the status of migrations that have already been completed.
+In addition to this core feature, the import tool also allows users to view a list of all previous imports and see the status of each one.
+This can be useful for keeping track of the progress of ongoing imports or for checking on the status of imports that have already been completed.

 # Supported providers